solliancenet/tech-immersion-data-ai/day1-exp3/README.md

    ![The copied SQL MI connection string is pasted into the value for the ContosoAutoDbContext connection string.](media/app-service-app-settings-connection-strings.png "Connection strings")

+5. Select **OK**.

-5. Repeat the previous step, this time pasting the same connection string into the `ContosoAutoDbReadOnlyContext` connection string.
+6. Repeat the previous two steps, this time pasting the same connection string into the `ContosoAutoDbReadOnlyContext` connection string.

    ![Read-only connection string.](media/app-service-app-settings-connection-strings-read-only.png "Connection strings")

-6. Select **Save** at the top of the Application settings blade.
+7. Select **Save** at the top of the Application settings blade.

    ![The save button on the Application settings blade is highlighted.](media/application-settings-save.png "Save")

    > NOTE: The astute reader may have noticed in the above steps that the Web App continues to query a database called `ContosoAutoDb` and not the database that was just restored.
 This is intended only to shorten the application configuration steps.
 Rest assured that the changes you made to the database connection string would enable your application to reach any of the databases loaded on to the SQL Server Managed Instance.

-7. Select **Overview** to the left of the Application settings blade to return to the overview blade of your App Service.
+8. Select **Overview** to the left of the Application settings blade to return to the overview blade of your App Service.

     ![Overview is highlighted on the left-hand menu for App Service](media/app-service-overview-menu-item.png "Overview menu item")

-8. On the overview blade, click the **URL** of your App service to launch the website.
+9. On the overview blade, click the **URL** of your App service to launch the website.
 This will open the URL in a browser window.

     ![The App service URL is highlighted.](media/app-service-url.png "App service URL")

-9. Verify that the web site and data is loaded correctly.
+10. Verify that the web site and data is loaded correctly.
 The page should look similar to the following:

     ![Screenshot of the ContosoAuto Operations Web App.](media/contosoauto-web-app.png "ContosoAuto Web")